 Use the AWCE (pronounced ORCE) CODE

-Asking questions is an essential part of assessing for learning, and thus good teaching.
-It is however, an art form, and must be practised many times in order to master it.
+Asking questions is an essential part of assessing for learning, and thus good teaching, and yet I think it is a hugely underused skill.
+The awareness of questioning is there, with a large push resulting in it being covered in most schools’ CPD programmes, but how many teachers can say they are expert in and have mastered the approach?
+The understanding of effective questioning will always remain superficial unless it is practised repeatedly.
+It is an art form, and I reiterate: it must be practised many many times in order to master it.
+Having written about effective questioning strategies before, I think this updated thinking is simplified.
 I use the AWCE code to scaffold my journey to mastery.

-When you ask a question, WAIT before you call on a student to answer.
+When you ask a question, WAIT at least 5 seconds before you call on a student to answer.
 This serves 2 purposes: a) it increases the thinking time students have to ponder the question.
 Students have time to engage with the question, and adjust their thoughts as they process the information further. b) It also prevents calling out, as students realise they won’t be acknowledged anyway.
+Those with their hands up are encouraged to think that little bit longer, which could allow them to think it through more thoroughly.

 Respond to the answers now, by pushing responses to deeper places.
 Use other answers as leverage, challenging students’ thinking.
+Ask students why they thought that, or how they came to their answer.
+Ask them to challenge other students’ thinking, and ask if they can link it to aspects of previous learning.
 Having heard several responses, students will naturally process their thoughts, their evaluations forcing either justification, or alteration.
 This is a powerful, deeper learning moment.

 The ultimate benefit of the AWCE code, besides a more active learning space, is you being able to gauge how the learning is going, and whether you need to revisit specific concepts or push them into more challenging areas.